mchirino89/mchirino89.github.io/_posts/swift/2021-10-29-localizationWithSwiftUI.md

 "I don't see the problem Mauri 🧐" you might be thinking.
 The above is all fine and dandy for small/prototype/side projects.
 The real issue arises with scale: what about multiple languages?
 Orientations (landscape/portrait)?
 Light and dark mode?
 Checking that no regressions are produce as the codebase grows?
 We need to introduce some automation in here!

 ## Snapshot tests
 This is where snapshot tests come in handy.
-In a nutshell: they take a screenshot of the device with the setup we provide and store it for later comparisson.
-As soon as something in the UI changes without us intending to do so, said test would inmediately fail (also providing a new screenshot for us to check what changed).
+In a nutshell: they take a screenshot of the device with the setup we provide and store it for later comparison.
+As soon as something in the UI changes without us intending to do so, said test would immediately fail (also providing a new screenshot for us to check what changed).

-Let's say we want to test in 3 different types of devices (an iPhone 8, 8+ and 12 Pro Max) for both light and dark mode, as well as landscape and protrait orientations.
+Let's say we want to test in 3 different types of devices (an iPhone 8, 8+ and 12 Pro Max) for both light and dark mode, as well as landscape and portrait orientations.

 {% highlight swift %}
 {% include posts/15_swiftUITesting/SnapshotTest.swift %}
 {% endhighlight %}

-The first time these tests are run, they failed because there's no a single anchor image to make comparissons with.
-In this instance, the snapshots will be created and afterwards will fail only when something from the UI changes.
-The resulting anchors will sit next to the tests files inside our project
+The first time these tests are run, they failed because there's no a single anchor image to make comparisons with.
+In this instance, all snapshots will be created and afterwards will fail only when something from the UI changes.
+The resulting anchors will sit next to our tests files inside our project

 ![anchor images]({{ site.url }}/assets/posts/15_swiftUITesting/anchors.png)

 ## Proper localization
 What if we need supporting another language?
 Let's say Spanish to make things easy for the writer 😁🇻🇪

-First of all, let's replace the hardcoded strings by keys from the language tables we're adding for both English and Spanish, and access them using the same technique discussed in the [localization post][localizables]
+First of all, let's replace the hard coded strings by keys from the language tables we're adding for both English and Spanish, and access them using the same technique discussed in the [localization post][localizables]

 {% highlight swift %}
 {% include posts/15_swiftUITesting/Translator.swift %}